-State-owned vehicles are covered by liability insurance through a private insurance company and handled by the North Carolina Department of Insurance.
+All state-owned vehicles are covered by liability insurance through a private insurance company and handled by the North Carolina Department of Insurance.
 The liability limits for losses are \$1,000,000 per claim and \$10,000,000 per occurrence.
-The College pays premiums to the North Carolina Department of Insurance for the coverage.
-Liability insurance for other College-owned vehicles is covered by contracts with private insurance companies.
+The University pays premiums to the North Carolina Department of Insurance for the coverage.